Key takeaways

 At TechnologyAdvice, we assess a wide range of factors before selecting our top choices for a given category.

-For our Top Open Source CRM list, we looked at 20 options before whittling them down to the five that cover all accounting needs for startups all the way up to enterprises.
+For our Top Open Source CRM list, we looked at 20 options before whittling them down to the six that cover all accounting needs for startups all the way up to enterprises.